madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 As we shipped each slice of work, we asked about our success metrics to make sure we stayed on track – changes in call volume related to lab results, and any patient feedback on the new experience.

-**We paired this with data from our internal engagement tool, which tracked how users moved through the portal to measure more concrete data points like:**
+We paired this with data from our internal engagement tool, which tracked how users moved through the portal to measure more concrete data points.
 * How many patients log in to the portal within 4 business days of lab work
 * How many patients click on the lab reports from the home page
 * How often patients open multiple reports